 Why are Helmets Important?

-- Every year in the U.S., almost 400,000 children visit the emergency department with bicycle-related injuries.
+- Every year in the U.S., more than 220,000 children visit the emergency department with bicycle-related injuries.

 - The most common injuries are bruises, cuts and broken bones, but the most serious are head injuries.